shammyowens/TeamasLoadTest/README.md

 * Fileshare is picked up from the launched location

 ### Multi Launcher
 For Multi Launcher, login to launcher VMs (need Citrix Receiver/Workspace installed) and run the scripts\startlauncher.ps1 file.
-This will ask for the password for the test user account.
+This will ask for the password for the test user accounts.
 It will then loop until test started.
 From a controller machine, run control-multilauncher.ps1 and enter the relevant information.
 Click Start Test.

 This will create some files in the status folder.
 The launchers will check this folder and begin the test.